shreyansh02/LabWork/numberFormatClass/README.md

 <b>Some important points about NumberFormat class:</b>

 1) NumberFormat class is present in java.text package and it is an abstract class.
-2) NumberFormat class impllements Serializable, Cloneable.
+2) NumberFormat class implements Serializable, Cloneable.
+3) NumberFormat class is the direct child class of format class.
+4) NUmber Formats are generally not synchornized.
+It is recommended to create separate format instances for each theard.
+If multiple threads access a format concurrently, it must be synchornized externally.

 <b>Methods present in NumberFormat class:</b>